not-dev/autocompletize/README.md

 ## Installation

-Download from release and place in your directory.
+Download from [Release](https://github.com/not-dev/autocompletize/releases/latest) and place in your directory.

+### Package.zip

 * autocompletize~.min.js: This module
 * mod/ekiapi~.min.js: Get a list of station names by using by 駅すぱあとAPI (for sample)